cornelius/awesome-open-source/README.md

 * [Awesome OSS Management](https://github.com/todogroup/awesome-oss-mgmt) - List of packages and projects helpful for managing open source projects and offices
 * [Open Source Guides for the Enterprise](https://www.linuxfoundation.org/resources/open-source-guides/) - Resources for running an open source program office
 * [Open Source Program Offices: The Primer on Organizational Structures, Roles and Responsibilities, and Challenges](https://www.linkedin.com/pulse/open-source-program-offices-primer-organizational-roles-haddad/) - Comprehensive overview about how Open Source Program Offices work
-* [TODO Group](https://todogroup.org/) - Group as forum for open source program managers
+* [TODO Group](https://todogroup.org/) - Group of practioners of open source management, initiated by the Linux Foundation
+* [OSPO Alliance](https://ospo.zone/) - Group of practioners of open source management, initiated by the Eclipse Foundation
 * [Open Source Management Training](https://training.linuxfoundation.org/training/fundamentals-of-professional-open-source-management) - Free online course from the Linux Foundation about managing open source programs in the enterprise
-* [Open Source Programs Survey](https://github.com/todogroup/survey) - Survey about motivations and expectations in running open source programs in a company
 * [Open Source in the Enterprise](https://aws.amazon.com/opensource/enterprise-oss-book/) - Mini-book with guidelines for enterprises how to use and create open source software
 * [OSPO Definition](https://ospodefinition.org/) - Definition of an Open Source Program Office and what it does (addressing Fear, Love, and Money)